 Intuit Payroll is one of the best payroll programs out there and it could help you save both time and money.
 QuickBooks Payroll is the best payroll service for you if you need some of the more advanced features for the best price.

-When talking about the advanced features, we are talking about splitting direct deposit between multiple bank accounts, multiple pay schedules, and similar.
+When talking about the advanced features, we are talking about splitting direct deposits between multiple bank accounts, multiple pay schedules, and similar.

 So let’s take a look at some of the most important features: